jeanmathieupotvin/transltr/tests/testthat/_snaps/class-block.md

       blk$set_translations(1L)
     Condition
       Error:
-      ! values passed to '...' must all be character strings.
+      ! values passed to '...' must all be non-NA and non-empty character strings.

 ---